vmware/cloud-director-extension-standard-library/documentation/extension-sdk/troubleshoot.md

 ## Development Environment Setup
 * Verify your development environment is in compliance with [Setting up the Development Environment](setup.md) guideline.
 * Verify your internet access is permitted.
-Note that [Cloud Director Extension Standard Library](https://github.com/vmware/cloud-director-extension-standard-library) is located in GitHub and the `vcd-ext-shell` `new` and `element` commands are using this library to fetch add-on building blocks.
+Note that [VMware Cloud Director Extension Standard Library](https://github.com/vmware/cloud-director-extension-standard-library) is located in GitHub and the `vcd-ext-shell` `new` and `element` commands are using this library to fetch add-on building blocks.

 ## Network Issues
-- If the operation hangs in the very beginning of its execution this might be due to firewall or routing issue preventing the client to communicate with its Cloud Director target.
-Try to access the Cloud Director instance manually.
+- If the operation hangs in the very beginning of its execution this might be due to firewall or routing issue preventing the client to communicate with its VMware Cloud Director target.
+Try to access the VMware Cloud Director instance manually.

 ## Certificate Issues
-- If the targeted Cloud Director is behind a load balancer validate that the Cloud Director / Public IP Address configuration contain the load balancer IP and its associated certificate.
+- If the targeted VMware Cloud Director is behind a load balancer validate that the VMware Cloud Director / Public IP Address configuration contain the load balancer IP and its associated certificate.
 If the certificate is missing solution add-on operation will complete with certificate trust error.